EvildevStudios/psintegra-chat/README.md

-# Psintegra Psychological Clinic
+# Psintegra Chat - React Client

-This git repository contains the code for a web application developed for Psintegra Psychological Clinic.
-The application has two main components:
+This git repository contains the code for the React-based client-side application developed for Psintegra Psychological Clinic.
+The application has three main routes:

-- A React-based client-side application located in the `/Client` folder.
-- An Express-based server-side application located in the `/Server` folder.

-The client and server communicate through RESTful APIs, allowing the client to interact with the server to manage the clinic's data and provide a personalized chat feature for patients.
+- `/home`: The home page of the application.
+- `/login`: The login page of the application.
+- `/register`: The registration page of the application.

 ## Getting Started

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies for the client and server.
-From the root directory of the project, run the following commands:
+2. Install the required dependencies.
+From the `/client` directory of the project, run the following command:

    ```
-   cd client
    npm install

-   cd ../Server
-   npm install
    ```

 3. Set up the necessary environment variables.
-Copy the `.env.example` files in both the `client` and `server` directories, rename them to `.env`, and fill in the required values.
+Copy the `.env.example` file and rename it to `.env`, and fill in the required values.

    ```
-   cp client/.env.example client/.env
-   cp server/.env.example server/.env
+   cp .env.example .env
    ```

 4. Start the development server.
-From the root directory of the project, run the following command:
+From the `/client` directory of the project, run the following command:

    ```
    npm start
    ```

-   This will start both the client-side and server-side applications in development mode.
+   This will start the client-side application in development mode.

-## Client
+## File Structure

 The client-side application is built using React and Redux, and is located in the `/Client` folder.
 The application allows patients to schedule appointments, view their medical history, and communicate with their assigned therapist through a personalized chat feature.